-All The Abigail Nicholls aftercare products are available to purchase either in salon or via our online SHOP
+All The Abigail Nicholls aftercare range can be purchased in salon or in our online SHOP

 A ''Top Wash' can also be performed.
 This involves sectioning off and tying back your hair extensions and only washing the extension free top and fringe area to keep your hair looking and feeling fresh.

 * Dry shampoo can be used between shampoos.
 But only recommended for use in the top section of the natural hair and perimeter edges.

 Dry shampoo is alcohol based and overuse can be drying on the scalp and block hair follicles.
 The powder can accumulate on the top of the locks causing paint to peel.